-As stated above, it is the intention of the Grantor and Grantee that this Restriction supersede and replace in the entirety the Prior Restrictions, including the Preservation Restriction Agreement between the Grantor and the Commission recorded at the Registry on March 13, 2002, as Document No. 415394.
-Accordingly, the second restriction and condition of the Deed shall be of no further force and effect; provided, however, that to the extent any provision of this Restriction is inconsistent with any other provision of the Deed, including, without limitation, the other restrictions and conditions of the Deed, numbered 1, 3, 4, 5, and 6, the provisions of the Deed shall control.

 3. Restriction as to Expenditure of Funds: Subject to Paragraph 2 and the terms and conditions of this Restriction and such other terms and conditions as the Commission may reasonably impose to accomplish the Purpose of this Restriction, the Grantor shall expend any funds awarded pursuant to the Community Preservation Act for the purposes of such grant to maintain, rehabilitate or restore the Building.

 4.a.
 Grantor's Covenants: Covenant to Maintain.
 Subject to Paragraph 2 and the terms and conditions of this Restriction, and such other terms and conditions as the Commission may reasonably impose to accomplish the Purpose of this Restriction, the Grantor covenants and agrees at all times to maintain the Building in the same structural condition and state of repair as that existing on the date of this Restriction.
-Grantor's obligation to maintain shall require replacement, repair, and reconstruction by Grantor whenever necessary to preserve the exterior of the Building and of those interior features specified in this Restriction.
+Grantor's obligation to maintain shall require replacement, repair, and reconstruction by Grantor whenever necessary to preserve the exterior of the Building and of those interior Building features identified in Exhibit F photographs (vii)-(ix) (hanging stair, marble floor and second floor groin vault).
 Subject to the casualty provisions of paragraphs 9 and 10, this obligation to maintain shall require replacement, rebuilding, repair, and reconstruction of the Building whenever necessary in accordance with the policies and procedures of the Commission and in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitating, Restoring, and Reconstructing Historic Buildings (36 CFR 67 and 68), as these may be amended from time to time (hereinafter the "Secretary's Standards").

 Grantor's covenant to maintain herein shall be limited to funds reasonably available therefor.
 Should the parties disagree as to the need of maintenance or the availability of funds the matter may be submitted by either party for arbitration pursuant to the Massachusetts arbitration statute then in effect.